monk-io/docs/docs/develop/provisioning-via-templates.md

             image-tag: latest
 ```

-When running `foos/foo`, Monk will create an instance named `my-node` using the GCP provider if it's available.
+When running `foos/foo`, MonkOS will create an instance named `my-node` using the GCP provider if it's available.
 The `some-service` container will be then scheduled to run on that new instance thanks to the `affinity` directive.

 ### Nodes section